 Touching on wider (political) aspects by exploring the Dover-Calais connection, much is said and left unsaid in the assumptions and silences that follow painful interactions between Mary and Genevieve.
 Dressed in her hijab with knowing little to no French, Mary being mistaken by Genevieve for the cleaner is sadly not a far stretch from daily occurrences.
 While the notion of ‘the immigrant’ lies heavy at the heart of this feature, the inability to communicate is a motif which guides both the narrative as the symbolic interpretation of the film.
 It is, after all, the strongest women who refuse to let their emotions guide them.
 After Love requires a strong female lead to show the strength of women, particularly in grief, on how they navigate the world where they are placed in demeaning circumstances.
 As we are waiting for Mary to exhale, the emotional tension is tangible.

 The small details that show how grief really manifests itself are permeated throughout the film.
 Bodily memories such as making tea for two instead of one, or the irresistible impulse of smelling someone’s worn shirt, are not only lovingly and adorable, but turn Mary into the grieving mother we all want to give a big hug.
 Let’s not forget, After Love’s main element is not the meeting of wife and mistress and their relation, but the man they both loved and are grieving for.
 When they do reconcile and come together, it is therefore always in the context of the man who had such a huge impact on their lives.
 This is intensified by the overall absence of Ahmed in the narrative of the film: he does not even return as a memory.
 After Love radiates in its mastery of grief and reconciliation.
 Though their lives may be unravelling, a connection to the past might just hold it together.

-After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020.
-The film will be released in UK cinemas on 4 June, 2021.
+After Love premiered at the BFI London Film Festival on Thursday, 15 October 2020 and is now available to watch on digital and on demand in the UK.